 How much will I owe in income taxes for my oil and gas payments?

 The answer to this question depends upon the landowner's tax bracket.
 Oil and gas payments are added to other income the landowner received to determine the applicable tax bracket.
-Following are the current federal and state income tax brackets for married taxpayers filing jointly.
+The following are the current federal and state income tax brackets for married taxpayers filing jointly.
+The IRS updates this tax tables every year.
+These tables can be accessed at irs.gov.

 |Federal Income Tax Rates|